Positivity criteria for log canonical divisors and hyperbolicity: Introduction

-Since the two conjectures are known for $r = 3$ (see the remark above), an immediate corollary is the following generalization, to arbitrary dimensions for pairs, of results that were only known up to dimension two in the case $D=0$ concerning hyperbolic varieties.
+Theorem \ref{ThEE''} below generalizes, to arbitrary dimensions for pairs, of results that were only known up to dimension two in the case $D=0$ concerning hyperbolic varieties.
+This is a partial answer to the ampleness part of Conjecture \ref{ConjA} which seems to be very difficult.
+See \S \ref{statement} for more general results but where we assume two deep conjectures.

 \begin{theorem} Let $X$ be a smooth projective variety of dimension $n$ and $D$ a reduced divisor on $X$ with simple normal crossings such that $D$ has at least $n-2$ irreducible components amongst which at least $n-3$ are ample.
 If $K_X+D$ is not ample, then either it has non-positive degree on a $\mathcal{D}$-rational curve or on a $\mathcal{D}$-algebraic $1$-torus, or some positive multiple of it is linearly equivalent to the trivial divisor on a $\mathcal{D}$-torus $T$ with $\dim T \le 2$.
 In particular, if $(X,D)$ is Brody hyperbolic, then $K_X+D$ is ample. \end{theorem}